jtonneyck/project-3-setup-api/README.md

 # Deployment

-In order to deploy the backend for our React project, we need to setup our environments variables properly.
+In order to deploy the backend for our MEAN project, we need to setup our environments variables properly.
 In general all environment specific values need to be in the .env files and values you don't want to upload to the repository because of security risks.
 For this project that are at least the following values:

 * the mongodb connection string
 * the port number